Purdue-CS193/lab-1-mmolen/index.md

+#Melanie Molen's first CS193 Lab
+###My favorite things about CS193
+-I know people in this class
+-The instructors seem cool
+-There aren't quizzes
+-Lawson is really close to my previous class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.